How Much Should I Feed My Hamster?

 Even more shocking, depending on what species you have, they only weigh a few ounces.
 Where does all that food go?
 And are you feeding your hamster enough?

 Hamsters eat, on average, only about one to two tablespoons full of food per 24 hours.
-Everything else they avidly put into storage.
-The Syrian hamsters—the larger ones, also called Golden Hamsters—may eat a little more; the dwarf hamster species perhaps a little less.
+They avidly put everything else into storage.
+Syrian hamsters—the larger ones, also called Golden Hamsters—may eat a little more; dwarf hamsters eat a little less.

 Hamsters need a wide variety of food to stay happy and healthy.
-They are actually omnivores and thrive on all kinds of healthy foods.
-Never feed them sweets, raw kidney beans, onions or rabbit mix, please.
-And they will always put something away for later.
-You never know, there might be a blizzard or Act of God or something.
+They are actually omnivores and thrive on all kinds of healthy foods, and they will always put something away for later.
+(You never know, there might be a blizzard or act of God or something.)
+Never feed your hamsters sweets, raw kidney beans, onions or rabbit mix, please.